The Funtastic World of Hanna-Barbera

 The Funtastic World of Hanna-Barbera is an American animated syndicated live-action weekly programming block produced by Hanna-Barbera Productions.
 The program ran from 1985 to 1994.

 Overview

-The block premiered on Sunday, September 15, 1985, and included an array of both old and new Hanna-Barbera original cartoon shows.
-The show aired on Sundays in most markets, but some stations broadcast it on both weekdays and Saturdays.
+The block premiered on Sunday, September 15, 1985, and included an array of both old and new Hanna-Barbera icons with their original cartoon shows.
+The series aired on Sundays in most markets, but some stations broadcast it on both Weekdays and Saturdays.
 The 1985 to 1987 season was hosted by legendary Hanna-Barbera mainstays, Yogi Bear, Quick Draw McGraw, Huckleberry Hound, and Snagglepuss in their live action costumed forms (all voiced by Daws Butler).